Vincelee78/Project-3-wallBedsStore-React/README.md

  The website is free to browse for everyone, however user accounts need to be created to access cart and do checkout.
 The features of this website are listed below:

  * Product Listing, searching, filtering and browsing.
- <br/>The website supports searching, sorting, filtering and browsing products.
+ <br/>The website supports searching, filtering and browsing products.
 The products are listed in a card graphical view.
 It can be filtered by their different category options, maximum and minimum cost, name, etc.

  * Cart, Checkout, Order Details
  <br/>A logged in user can add products to cart, checkout and view their order details.